Quranism: Demographics

 In the 21st century, Qur'anist rejection of the Hadith has gained traction among modernist Muslims who want to throw out any Hadith that they believe contradicts the Qur'an.
 Both modernist Muslims and Qur'anists believe that the problems in the Islamic world come partly from the traditional elements of the Hadith and seek to reject those teachings.
 Rejecting the Hadith has become a growing trend in the Middle East and North Africa, such as in Egypt and Morocco.

-According to Dr. Aisha Y. Musa, Quranists in Egypt and elsewhere have stirred heated discussions in the Muslim world.
+Quranists in Egypt and elsewhere have stirred heated discussions in the Muslim world.
 Quranism has been criticised by Sunnis and Shias.
 The Sunni belief is that "...the Quran needs the Sunnah more than the Sunnah needs the Quran."
-The Sunnis and Shias argues that Islam can not be practised without Hadith.
+Sunnis and Shias argue that Islam cannot be practised without Hadith.
 Sunnis have often described Quranists as Khawarij.

 Egypt

 In Egypt, Quranists are a religious minority.
 The Quranist trend began in 1977, when Quranists took the initiative to debunk Sahih al-Bukhari and its assumed sanctification inside Al-Azhar Mosque.
 Quranists who have been vocal in their criticism of Hadiths include Ahmed Subhy Mansour, Ibrahim Eissa, Islaam Behery, Khaled Muntaser, and Ahmed Abdo Maher.